palo-it-hk/palo-next-turbo-demo/store/state-management/redux/README.md

 **Setting up selectors**
 `store/state-management/redux/posts/selectors.ts`

+**Attaching it to the app** `components/atomic-design/templates/Providers/index.tsx`

 ## Demo

 This repo demo's redux in the form of a simple blog site.
-You can run it with [http://localhost:3000/redux-demo] .
+You can run it with [http://localhost:3000/redux] .
-The folder of this page is within `/app/(redux)`
+The `page` folder of the demo is within `/app/(state-management)/redux`